-Coolest Cake Decoration Ideas and Photos
+Coolest Car Cake Decoration Ideas and Decorating Techniques

 This cake was made for my niece for her sweet 16.
 She asked for a car for her birthday; well she got what she asked for in pink.
 I used the 3D car pan from Wilton, buttercream frosting and just followed the picture for what it should look like.
 Every thing is made out of Wilton’s buttercream frosting.

 My son was really into cars and trucks so we decided to go with the car theme for his 2nd birthday.
 I created this cake out of 3 loaf pan sized cakes.
 I placed two on the bottom side by side using icing to hold them together.
-I then used the third centered on the top to give it the look of a sedan.
+Then I used the third centered on the top to give it the look of a sedan.
 I used blue icing to cover the car, white for the windows and then trimmed the windows with a different shade of blue.
 I used sliced jujubes for cake decoration as the lights, door handles, and windshield wipers.
 Oreos were stuck to the sides for the wheels.
 I used my son’s name for the license plates.

 This was for a 4-year-old boy named Jacob.
 I used the Wilton 3D cruiser pan.
 I iced the windows and lights first, then the wheels and bumpers.
-I used a number 12 round and my fingertip coated in icing sugar, to do the bumpers.
+Then I used a number 12 round and my fingertip coated in icing sugar, to do the bumpers.

 After outlining the stripes, I piped stars to fill it all in.
 I then added some silver dust to the bumpers to make it look metallic.
 I added other little details, like the name on license plate and side mirrors.
 Also, the inside front window details and the road.
 I forgot to do the door handles and had to add them after it was all done!
 Everything was done in buttercream icing.
 This was the first time I did this cake and it took me hours!
 But it was fun and turned out better than I expected.